Abonmarche/Cloning/PROCESSING_FLOW.md

 3. **Level 2 - Join Views** (depend on feature services/views)
    - Join View

-4. **Level 3 - Forms & Maps** (depend on layers)
+4. **Level 3 - Forms** (depend on layers)
    - Form (Survey123) - references feature services/views for data collection

+5. **Level 4 - Maps** (depend on layers)
    - Web Map - references various layers
    - Web Scene - references 3D layers

-5. **Level 4 - Applications** (depend on maps/layers)
+6. **Level 5 - Map-Based Applications** (depend on maps)
-   - Dashboard - data visualizations
    - Web Mapping Application / Instant App - map-based apps
    - StoryMap - narrative content

+7. **Level 6 - Data Visualizations** (may depend on maps/layers)
+   - Dashboard - data visualizations with potential circular references

-6. **Level 5 - Complex Applications** (may depend on various items)
+8. **Level 7 - Complex Applications** (may depend on various items)
-   - Experience Builder - complex multi-page apps
+   - Web Experience / Experience Builder - complex multi-page apps with potential circular references

+9. **Level 8 - Hub Content** (references many item types)
+   - Hub Site - can reference maps, apps, and data
+   - Hub Page - part of hub sites

-7. **Level 6 - Notebooks** (may reference any items)
+10. **Level 9 - Notebooks** (may reference any items)
     - Notebook - data science workflows

 This hierarchy ensures that dependent items are always cloned after their dependencies, maintaining all references and relationships.
+Note that Dashboards and Experience Builder apps may have circular references to each other, which are handled in a second update phase.